hilmanski/freeStuffDev/readme.md

 - Be patient
 - Accept constructive feedback

-If you have any questions, feel free to reach out at @hilmanski
+If you have any questions, feel free to open an issue or reach out at [twitter](https://twitter.com/hilmanski)